Submitting Jobs

 Parallel Job Submission

-Submit your parallel MPI job to SLURM using the sbatch command sbatch job-test-mpi.sbatch, specifying the desired number of parallel processes with -n.
+Submit your parallel MPI job to Slurm using the sbatch command sbatch job-test-mpi.sbatch, specifying the desired number of parallel processes with -n.
 For example, to run with 8 parallel processes:

 sbatch -n 8 job-test-mpi.sh 8